Social

 Communication with shareholders and investors

-To further increase the Company’s corporate value, we disclose information to shareholders and investors as and when necessary and are working to further enhance our disclosures.
-At our twice-yearly briefing sessions about our financial results, we facilitate exchanges of opinion about our financial results and management plans and speak one-on-one with institutional investors (dialogues: 43 in FY2023→62 in FY2024).
-Feedback we receive is shared with our management team
+enhance our disclosures.
+At our twice-yearly briefing sessions about our financial results, we facilitate exchanges of opinion about our financial results and management plans and speak one-on-one with institutional investors (62 dialogues with 65 parties in FY2024→60 dialogues with 76 parties in FY2025).

-and relevant internal divisions and relayed to our Board of Directors through our Investor Relations Committee.
+Feedback we receive is shared with our management team and relevant internal divisions and relayed to our Board of Directors through our Corporate Communication

-We also held tours of our Kawasaki Plant for individual and institutional investors in 2023, where we showed them our equipment and explained our business strategies.
+institutional investors in FY2025, like in FY2024, where we showed them our equipment, such as our new cold rolling mill, and explained our business strategies.

 Communication with customers